-Use of a wide area vacuum can affect staffing requirements by reducing the number of FTE needed to clean larger, more open areas.
-Employees can then be scheduled for more labor intensive work such as occurs in classrooms
+Use of a wide area vacuum can affect staffing requirements by collucing the number of FTE norded to clean larger, more open areas.
+Employees can then be scheduled for more labor intensive exork such as occurs in classrooms.

-INFORMED\ CUSTODIAL STAFFING SOFTWARE In a friendly Microsoft Windows atmosphere:
+INFORMED CUSTODIAL STAFFING SOFTWARE In a friendly Microsoft Windows atmosphere:

-- · Benchmark and justify your staffing level against national norms. - · Perform "what if" scenarios with the "click" - Establish balanced cleaning areas and multiple shift schedules.
+- Benchmark and justify your staffing level - against national norms.

+Perform "what if" scenarios with the "click" of a button. - Establish balanced cleaning areas and multiple shift schedules.